vetlefo/vaim2/services/llm-service/docs/providers.md

 ### OpenRouter (Primary Provider)

 OpenRouter is our primary provider, offering access to multiple LLM models through a unified API.
+The implementation has been consolidated into a single, robust provider that handles both standard and streaming completions with proper AsyncIterator support.

+#### Key Features
+- Unified streaming and non-streaming implementation
+- Proper AsyncIterator support for streaming responses
+- Robust error handling with automatic retries
+- Efficient parameter caching
+- Detailed model capabilities tracking

 #### Available Models